 Arts & Ages is an ambitious three year intergenerational arts programme nurturing partnerships between 8 primary schools and 8 groups of older people in Tower Hamlets (some of the older people will be based in care settings, some are living in the community where the groups will be centred on existing community organisations or places – eg Linc Centre).

 How it works

-In Years 1 and 2, we will deliver a high quality arts project over 1 term, involving a whole class and local older people working together to create a performance, exhibition or celebration.
+In Year 1 we will deliver a high quality arts project over 1 term, involving a whole class and local older people working together to create a performance, exhibition or celebration.
 Each project will be led by professional artists with experience in bringing generations together.
 Themes for these projects will be chosen and led by the group, and activities chosen to support relationship building and communication between the generations.